ashima29singh/User_Management/README.md

 A User management app created using ReactJS and Tailwind CSS.
-This app features functinalities like list, edit and add users and roles.
+This app features functionalities like list, edit and add users and roles.

 ## How to run locally?
 - Install all the dependencies `npm install`